shirangi/decline_curves_2pointOooh/README.md

 - This provides means for a new decline curve modeling framework
 - This new framework is able to account for refracking, well interactins and more

 PyTorch has chosen a somewhat tight alignment with Anaconda, so this project falls in line given the strong dependency.
-So standard procedure using a virtual environment
+So standard procedure using a virtual environment would then be
 ```
 conda create -n dcenv
 source activate dcenv